NLDInterns2019/nld-pool-league/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the front end of the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>